DLBuesen/cv_sim_mediated_in_soln/ubuntu1804/README.md

 - This is good practice and should always be done before starting any installation or making any major changes to your PC.

 # General Prerequisite Steps
 - Docker engine must be installed to be able to run linux based docker container images.
 Once installed, it won't be necessary to repeat these installation steps every time a new linux container based app is installed.
-Instructions for installation via terminal commands can be found [here]()
+Instructions for installation on ubuntu can be found in the Docker software [documentation](https://docs.docker.com/engine/install/ubuntu/).

 # Installing and Uninstalling the App
-- Download the project folder from this repositry and unzip to the desktop.
+- Download the project folder from this repositry and unzip to any location on your computer.
 - Run the docker container installation script in the "containers" folder.
 Signing into your docker account can be done directly during the running of the scripts via keyboard entry.
 - After setting the paths for the parameter and data export excel files, run the simulation with the preset parameter values.
 Verify that the resulting plot matches the image on the app pane next to the main menu.
-- Change parameters, rerun the simulation, and confirm the connections to the parameter input and data export excel files are working.
+- Change parameters, rerun the simulation, and confirm that the connections to the parameter input and data export excel files are working.
 - To uninstall, run the uninstallation script in the "containers" folder, and follow the instruction in the prompt to verify that the container has been removed.
 Then move the project folder to the recycling bin.
-- A demonstration video can be found [here](https://vimeo.com/538793841)

 # Questions or Issues
 - This is a "work in progress", so the identification and resolution of issues will make it better.